makethingshappy/IoTflow/Documentation/SETUP.md

 ## Step 4: Utility Configuration I/O Tool (IoTflow Forge)
 1. Connect your microcontroller to your computer.
-2. Open "IoTflow Forge.py" and run the python program.
+2. Open `IoTflow Forge.py` and run the python program.
 3. Make a new configuration or load a configuration.
 4. Send your configuration to your microcontroller (via USB).
 5. Await a few seconds for system response.
-6. If configuration matches your desired setup you may disconnect from your computer and close the "IoTflow Forge.py" program.
+6. If configuration matches your desired setup you may disconnect from your computer and close the `IoTflow Forge.py` program.

 ---